mvp/uhubctl/README.md

 * Ubuntu: `sudo apt-get install libusb-1.0-0-dev`
 * Redhat: `sudo yum install libusb1-devel`
-* MacOSX: `brew install libusb`, or `sudo port install libusb-devel`
+* MacOSX: `brew install libusb`, or `sudo port install libusb-devel` Note that Mac OS Sierra may be affected by issue https://github.com/libusb/libusb/issues/303.
+  Until libusb 1.0.22 is released, use `brew install --HEAD libusb` as a workaround.
 * FreeBSD: libusb is included by default
 * Windows: TBD?

 To compile, simply run `make` - this will generate `uhubctl` binary.

-Alternatively, for macOS you can build an executable with homebrew's custom tap:
+Also, for Mac OS X you can install `uhubctl` with Homebrew custom tap:

 ```
-brew tap mvp/uhubctl https://github.com/mvp/uhubctl/
+brew tap mvp/uhubctl https://github.com/mvp/uhubctl
 brew install --HEAD uhubctl
 ```